As supervisors and managers, it seems like our days are filled with more problems than solutions. This is a leading cause of burnout in many leaders.

 Welcoming problems (challenges) to tackle can be your path to growth, success, and a more fascinating life.

 This perspective can radically change the way you manage people.
 Before starting this technique, you may have seen the person sheepishly knocking at your door to tell you about a mistake they made as an inconvenience, interruption, and barrier between you and your work.
 Now that problems are challenges instead, this same situation becomes an opportunity to improve processes, coach and train, and build a deeper level of trust with the person?

 For starters, you’d likely behave a lot differently.
 Rather than scowling, continuing to work, and sighing while you listen to their problem, you’d probably look up from your work with a warm smile, invite them in to sit down, move away from your computer and phone, and listen to them deeply.

 How might that change the interaction?
 How might it improve the level of creativity brought to solve the problem?
 How might it make a difference in your relationship?

-- You can look at this as a wonderful opportunity to practice one of the things that successful people across all fields have said help them to succeed: being fully present and mindful.
-Living in the moment, not in the past or future, is said to be one of the secrets to living a great life.
-It allows you to think more clearly and therefore be more creative.
+- You can look at this as a wonderful opportunity to practice something that successful people across all fields have said help them to succeed: being fully present and mindful.
+Living in the moment, rather than in the past or future, is said to be one of the secrets to living a great life.
+It allows you to think more clearly and, therefore, be more creative.